 Polling Place: Polling place indicator

-- Other generally recognized picture identification card with your name and signature.
+-some other generally recognized picture ID that contains your name and signature.

 If you do not have a driver's license, Louisiana Special ID or some other generally recognized picture ID that contains your name and signature, you may still cast your vote by signature on a voter affidavit.

 How to Vote: For Louisiana sample ballot, voting systems and for accessibility options, click here.